alexandriainfantino/swen444/README.md

 ```
 Next, open a web browser and go to `127.0.0.1:5000` if the port number is not specified, or `127.0.0.1:[port number]`, replacing `[port number]` wiht the port number passed in as a parameter.

+There is also a hosted version of Donatoro available at [vm343f.se.rit.edu:5500](http://vm343f.se.rit.edu:5500/) for the remainder of the 2017 Spring semester.

 ##Default Login Info
 ###Login as a Charity Representative:
 **Email**: charity@charity.com